Arthur Mensch

 Arthur Mensch (born 17 July 1992) is a French artificial intelligence researcher and entrepreneur, best known as the co-founder and CEO of the Paris-based AI company Mistral AI.
 He is one of the most prominent figures in Europe’s AI ecosystem and is often cited in debates on AI policy, sovereign technology, and open models.
+In 2024, the magazine Challenges ranked him among the wealthiest French people.
+That same year, he was the only Frenchman included in the Time 100 list of the most promising global innovators.

 Early life and education

-Arthur Mensch was born on 17 July 1992 in Sèvres, in the Hauts-de-Seine department near Paris.
+Arthur Mensch was born on 17 July 1992 in Sèvres, and raised in Ville-d'Avray in the Hauts-de-Seine department near Paris.
 He is the son of a businessman father and a physics teacher mother.

-He studied at the École Polytechnique and Télécom Paris, then specialized in “Mathematics, Vision, Learning” at Université Paris-Saclay.
+He studied at the École Polytechnique (2011) and Télécom Paris, then completed the Mathematics, Vision, Learning (MVA) master's program at the École normale supérieure Paris-Saclay.
 From 2015 to 2018, he completed a PhD at Inria / NeuroSpin (CEA, Saclay), supervised by Bertrand Thirion, Gaël Varoquaux and Julien Mairal, on predictive models and stochastic optimization for large-scale functional MRI analysis.
 From 2018 to 2020, he was a postdoctoral researcher at the École normale supérieure (Paris), working on optimal transport and stochastic optimization.
 He also spent several months at NYU's Courant Institute of Mathematical Sciences with Joan Bruna, focusing on multi-agent reinforcement learning.